When can I declare a major in the Department of Biological Sciences?

 I am currently enrolled in a college other than the School of Arts and Sciences (e.g., CGS, Engineering, etc.), but I would like to change to a major in the Department of Biological Sciences.
 How do I do this?

-Students who wish to transfer to Arts and Sciences from other schools at the Pittsburgh campus should contact the school in which they were most recently enrolled in order to have their records sent to the School of Arts and Sciences.
-Arts and Sciences will evaluate the records and send the student a letter of admission or rejection.
+Students who wish to transfer to the Dietrich School of Arts and Sciences from other schools at the Pittsburgh campus should contact the school in which they were most recently enrolled in order to have their records sent to the Dietrich School of Arts and Sciences.
+The Dietrich School will evaluate the records and send the student a letter of admission or rejection.
 To qualify for transfer, a student must have an overall average of at least 2.00, and students in the College of General Studies (CGS) must have at least 24 credits earned in residence in CGS.

 What should I do after I declare my major?

-You should schedule an appointment with an advisor in the Biological Sciences Department to discuss courses and scheduling as well as career plans and other issues.
-You can contact any of the advisors, Christine Berliner, Jaime Warren or Ellen Kelsey via phone, email, or in person; see the Advising page for contact information.
+After you declare your major you will receive information regarding the Biology Advising Orientation on Canvas.
+The orientation will cover general departmental requirements, schedule planning, progress tracking, and frequently asked questions.
+Following completion of the course, you will be invited to schedule an individual advising appointment with an advisor in the Biological Sciences Department to discuss your academic plan, as well as career plans and other issues.
+You are welcome to contact any of the advisors via phone, email, or in person if you have questions; see the Advising page for contact information.

 After declaring my major, will I be assigned to an advisor in the Department of Biological Sciences?

-We have two full-time and one part-time advisors in the department, Christine Berliner, Jaime Warren and Ellen Kelsey.
+We have several advisors in our department, Emily Hayes-Rowan, Ellen Kelsey, Brenda McDevitt, Jessica Wandelt, and Dan Wetzel.
 For maximum flexibility, we do not assign you to one advisor.
 You are free to meet with any of them depending on your preference and their availability.